 … and even offers a tiny pool.

-If you do find yourself in Omalos and would like a nice home-cooked meal, we would recommend Neos Omalos.
+For a nice home-cooked meal in the village, we would recommend Neos Omalos.
 We visited twice, and the food was excellent both times.